nauam/Courses/docs/api/rundeck-api.md

     GET /api/10/execution/[ID]/output/node/[NODE]/step/[STEPCTX]
     GET /api/10/execution/[ID]/output/step/[STEPCTX]

-The log output for each execution is stored in a file on the QW Control server, and this API endpoint allows you to retrieve some or all of the output, in several possible formats: json, XML, and plain text.
+The log output for each execution is stored in a file on the Rundeck server, and this API endpoint allows you to retrieve some or all of the output, in several possible formats: json, XML, and plain text.
 When retrieving the plain text output, some metadata about the log is included in HTTP Headers.
 JSON and XML output formats include metadata about each output log line, as well as metadata about the state of the execution and log file, and your current index location in the file.

 Output can be selected by Node or Step Context or both as of API v10.